Xovee/cs-conf-stats/README.md

 ## Data Curation

-The authoritative rules for track scope, valid submission counts, source confidence, conflicts, partial records, and locations are in the [data collection policy](./docs/data-collection-policy.md).
+The authoritative rules for track scope, valid submission counts, source confidence, conflicts, partial records, locations, and journal/rolling-review conference-year mapping are in the [data collection policy](./docs/data-collection-policy.md).

 The two tracking lists have separate roles: